options/AnalysisAcquisition/README.md

 ### FrontEnd: Ingestion Acquistion Information using multiple channels.
 - You can see web site source code in this [link](/DevSources/AngularWebDev), and bot app source code in this [link](/DevSources/BotDev).
 - Basically, it was configured to using *skype* and *telegram* channel and web site includes two of these. but *email* or *direct line* could be configured if needed.
-- *Uniqone Bot app* finally store uploaded file from bot channel into azure blob storage - *PDF Container*. *Azure Queue Storage* or *Service Bus* could be used to decrease cold start-up time of azure functions.
+- *Ubiqone Bot app* finally store uploaded file from bot channel into azure blob storage - *PDF Container*. *Azure Queue Storage* or *Service Bus* could be used to decrease cold start-up time of azure functions.

 #### Web site